msiric/vesper-art/README.md

 ## Features :gift:

-- **Custom authentication**: To ensure full user privacy, custom authentication is in place, without OAuth options, that supports auto-refreshing access tokens.
+- **Custom authentication**: To ensure full user privacy, custom authentication is in place, without OAuth options, that supports auto-refreshing access tokens
-- **Artist/collector profile creation**: Users can set up unified profiles to both showcase and collect work on the platform.
+- **Artist/collector profile creation**: Users can set up unified profiles to both showcase and collect work on the platform
-- **Artwork management**: Artists have control over how their artwork is displayed and interacted with.
+- **Artwork management**: Artists have control over how their artwork is displayed and interacted with
-- **Licensing control**: Artists can define the types of licenses available for each piece of their artwork, including free, personal, and/or commercial licenses.
+- **Licensing control**: Artists can define the types of licenses available for each piece of their artwork, including free, personal, and/or commercial licenses
-- **Artwork pricing**: Artists can set their own prices for their artwork licenses.
+- **Artwork pricing**: Artists can set their own prices for their artwork licenses
-- **Notifications**: Users receive real-time updates  whenever there is relevant information concerning them.
+- **Notifications**: Users receive real-time updates  whenever there is relevant information concerning them
-- **Dashboard**: Users can track their progress and sales/purchases through their dashboard.
+- **Dashboard**: Users can track their progress and sales/purchases through their dashboard
-- **Secure payment processing**: Stripe is used for all transactions, ensuring secure processing, fee management and delivery of funds.
+- **Secure payment processing**: Stripe is used for all transactions, ensuring secure processing, fee management and delivery of funds
-- **Artwork interaction**: Collectors can browse and explore various artworks from different artists and favorite, comment on, and purchase/download their work.
+- **Artwork interaction**: Collectors can browse and explore various artworks from different artists and favorite, comment on, and purchase/download their work
-- **Artwork collection**: Collectors can admire their collection in a gallery view, complete with a slideshow feature.
+- **Artwork collection**: Collectors can admire their collection in a gallery view, complete with a slideshow feature
-- **License verification**: A robust system is in place for users to verify the authenticity of every purchased/downloaded artwork.
+- **License verification**: A robust system is in place for users to verify the authenticity of every purchased/downloaded artwork
-- **Multi-device usage**: Collectors can download their purchased artworks on multiple devices without DRM restrictions.
+- **Multi-device usage**: Collectors can download their purchased artworks on multiple devices without DRM restrictions
-- **License management**: Detailed information about every license can be accessed and verified using the platform's verifier system.
+- **License management**: Detailed information about every license can be accessed and verified using the platform's verifier system
 - And [much more](https://vesperart.co/how_it_works)